 - on the same date as, or

-b) as a European divisional application (Article 76(1) EPC) in respect of, or
+- as a European divisional application (Article 76(1) EPC) in respect of, or

 - claiming the priority (Article 88 EPC) in respect of a European patent application on the basis of which a European patent was granted to the same applicant?

 2.2.
 In particular, in the latter case, does an applicant have a legitimate interest in the grant of the (subsequent) European patent application in view of the fact that the filing date and not the priority date is the relevant date for calculating the term of the European patent under Article 63(1) EPC?

 It is worthwhile to mention that in the case at issue in T 0318/14 the Examining Division found that the claims under analysis were “100% identical” to the claims in its already-granted European priority application.
 On appeal, the applicant merely introduced formal amendments in the wording of the claims so that claim 1 then defined “Composition … for treating or preventing …” (whereas the priority patent claims “Composition … for use in the treatment or prevention of…”).

 Thus, the applicant was not worried about whether the application under dispute claimed the same subject-matter granted in the priority application.
 Rather, the applicant wanted to argue its legitimate interest in the grant of a subsequent application with an additional year of patent term.